Inspect MODFLOW 6 interactively

 'modelname': 'HEADCONWELL'}]

-This example only one solution group:
+This example has only one solution group:

 mf6.simulation.solution_groups